 - You’ll need to have proof that it’s work related to back it up.

-Ah the magic 300.
-Generally if your total claims for tax deductions are under $300, then you don’t need to provide any evidence (like receipts), but it’s a good idea to keep these anyway just in case the tax office asks for them in future.
+Generally if your total claims for tax deductions are under $300, then you don’t need to provide any evidence (like receipts), but you should keep these anyway just in case the tax office asks for them in future.
 If you’re claiming over that magic number, make sure you’ve kept all your receipts.

 Get an Income Protection Insurance Quote

 Insuranceline is a leading Income Protection Insurance provider in Australia.

 Our Rate Saver Cover offers up to 85% of your income, up to $10,000 a month.**